+Iran's Majles, or parliament, consists of 290 seats, all elected.
+However, there are reserved seats (one each) for members of Iran's religious minorities, including Jews and Christians.
+There is no "quota" for the number of women to be elected, but women regularly run and win election, although not in proportion to their percentage of the population.
+Majles elections occur one year prior to the presidential elections; the next Majles elections are to be held in March-April 2012.
 Cabinet appointments are subject to confirmation by the Majles (parliament), which also drafts and acts on legislation.
-The unicameral Majles in Iran is far from the "rubber stamp" that characterizes many elected national assemblies in the region, but it generally has lost institutional disputes to the President.
+The unicameral Majles in Iran is highly factionalized but, as an institution, it is far from the "rubber stamp" that characterizes many elected national assemblies in the region, but it generally has lost institutional disputes to the President.
 Among its main duties is to consider and enact a proposed national budget; that review typically takes place each February and March in advance of the Persian New Year (Nowruz) on March 21.
-With 290 seats, the Majles is highly factionalized, and has reserved seats for members of Iran's religious minorities, including Jews and Christians.
-Majles elections occur one year prior to the presidential elections; the next Majles elections are to be held in March-April 2012.